80° BY THE SEA

 In the Dahlonega area, visitors can find the largest concentration of wineries in Georgia.

 Frogtown Cellars.
-This 50-acre vineyard and winery offers picturesque mountain views from its deck as well as a dramatic dining room.
-The winery features an underground, gravity-flow wine-making facility on three floors, which utilizes gravity in place of pumps, with wine crush on the first level, fermentation on the second, and storage in wine barrels on the third and lowest level.
-Since 2005, the winery has won more than 70 medals in major competitions worldwide.
+This 57-acre vineyard and winery offers picturesque mountain views from its deck as well as a dramatic dining room.
+Since 2010, Frogtown wines have won more than 200 medals.
+Winemakers Craig and Sydney Kritzer believe it is one of the most awarded wineries in the country not located in Califonia.
+Wine tastings are offered daily.
 Lunch is available Friday to Sunday; Sunday brunch and wine-tasting dinners require reservations.
 700 Ridge Point Dr., northeast of Dahlonega, Dahlonega, GA, 30533.
 706/865–0687. www.frogtownwine.com.
-Mon.-Fri.
-12-5, Sat.
-12-6, Sun.
+Weekdays noon–5, Sat.
+10:30–6, Sun.
 12:30–5.

 Montaluce Winery.
-Reminiscent of a grand Tuscan villa, Dahlonega's newest winery features a 20-acre vineyard and state-of-the-art, 25,000-square-foot wine-making facility.
+Reminiscent of a grand Tuscan villa, this 11-acre vineyard features a state-of-the-art, 25,000-square-foot wine-making facility.
 Montaluce's spacious dining room/restaurant and multilevel terraces provide breathtaking views of mountain scenery.
-The Mediterranean-inspired Wine Bar offers tastings of the winery's 11 vintages.
-The Honey and Wildflower Mead and Super Georgian, a blend of Montaluce's red grape varietals, are especially popular in the tasting room.
-Complimentary winery tours are offered Tuesday–Sunday at 2.
-Tastings are available for a fee.
+Complimentary winery tours are offered Tuesday–Sunday at 2 and Saturday and Sunday at 11.
+Wine tastings (for a fee) are offered at Montaluce's Mediterranean inspired wine bar.
+Le Vigne, the winery's restaurant, is open for lunch Tuesday–Saturday and brunch on Sunday.
+Dinner is offered on Friday and Saturday only.
+Reservations are recommended.
 501 Hightower Church Rd., Dahlonega, GA, 30533.
 866/991–8466 or 706/867–4060. www.montaluce.com.
 Tues.–Sat.
-11–5, Sun.
-12-5.
+11–5, Sun. noon–5.

 Three Sisters Vineyards.
-Dahlonega's first family-farm winery has 18 acres of plantings including Cabernet Franc, Cabernet Sauvignon, Pinot Blanc, and Chardonnay, along with American varietals such as Cynthiana-Norton.
+Dahlonega's first family-farm winery has 20 acres of plantings including Cabernet Franc, Cabernet Sauvignon, Pinot Blanc, and Chardonnay, along with American varietals such as Cynthiana-Norton.
 The relaxed winery is named for nearby Three Sisters Mountain, visible from the farm's gazebo.
-Deli meats and cheeses are available, and a deck provides a comfortable spot for a picnic.
+Deli meats and cheeses are available on the weekends, and a deck provides a comfortable spot for a picnic.
 The tasting room is decorated with folk art and pottery from the area, including a poster that proclaims "Thar's Wine in Them Thar Hills."
 A favorite from the winery is the robust "Fat Boy Red."
-Special events, including the Georgia Wine Country Festival the first weekend in June, occur monthly.
 439 Vineyard Way, northeast of Dahlonega, Dahlonega, GA, 30533.
 706/865–9463. www.threesistersvineyards.com.
 Thurs.–Sat.
 11–5, Sun.
 1–5.

 Wolf Mountain Vineyards & Winery.
-A 25-acre vineyard with hillside plantings of Cabernet Sauvignon, Syrah, Mourvèdre, and Touriga Nacional.
+This award-winning winery features a 25-acre vineyard with hillside plantings of Cabernet Sauvignon, Syrah, Mourvèdre, and Touriga Nacional.
 The Craftsman-style lodge housing the winery and café offers tastings for a fee and serves lunch Thursday through Saturday from noon to 3, and a Sunday brunch between 12:30 and 2:30.
 Reservations are required.
 Wolf Mountain also offers quarterly gourmet dinners and guided tours of the grounds on weekends at 2.
-Some of the winery's acclaimed labels include Plenitude, a 70% Chardonnay and 30% Viognier blend; claret, an estate reserve cabernet and Mourvèdre; and Instinct, a Rhone-style red blend.
-Call for tour or tasting information.
+Some of the winery's acclaimed labels include Plenitude, a 70% Chardonnay and 30% Viognier blend; Claret, an estate reserve cabernet; and Instinct, a Rhone-style red blend.
 180 Wolf Mountain Trail, off U.S. 19/60, north of Dahlonega, Dahlonega, GA, 30533.
 706/867–9862. www.wolfmountainvineyards.com.
-Mar.–mid-Dec., Thurs.–Sun. noon–5.
+Mar.–mid-Dec., Thurs.–Sat.
+11–5, Sun.
+12:30–5.